algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Gets an account with private key loaded from a KMD wallet of the given name, or alternatively creates one with funds in it via a KMD wallet of the given name.

-This is useful to get idempotent accounts from a local sandbox without having to specify the private key (which will change when resetting the sandbox).
+This is useful to get idempotent accounts from LocalNet without having to specify the private key (which will change when resetting the LocalNet).

-This significantly speeds up local dev time and improves experience since you can write code that *just works* first go without manual config in a fresh sandbox.
+This significantly speeds up local dev time and improves experience since you can write code that *just works* first go without manual config in a fresh LocalNet.

 If this is used via